-Section 1 Introduction to ending your membership in our plan Ending your memlown choice): pership in the plan may be voluntary (your own choice) or involuntary (not your • ☐ You might leave our plan because you have decided that you want to leave.
-Sections 2 and 3 provide information on ending your membership voluntarily. ☐ There are also limited situations where you do not choose to leave, but we are required to en your membership.
-Section 5 tells you about situations when we must end your membership. f you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.
+Section 1 Introduction to ending your membership in our plan pership in the plan may be voluntary (your own choice) or involuntary (not your • ve our plan because you have decided that you want to leave.
+Sections 2 and 3 ation on ending your membership voluntarily. limited situations where you do not choose to leave, but we are required to end hip.
+Section 5 tells you about situations when we must end your membership. , our plan, our plan must continue to provide your medical care and prescription continue to pay your cost share until your membership ends.
 Section 2 When can you end your membership in our plan?
-Section 2.1 You can end your membership during the Annual Enrollment Period the "Annual Open decide about cove membership in our plan during the Annual Enrollment Period (also known as Enrollment Period").
-During this time, review your health and drug coverage and trage for the upcoming year. nrollment Period is from October 15 to December 7. ep your current coverage or make changes to your coverage for the ar.
-If you decide to change to a new plan, you can choose any of the following: ☐ Another Me dicare health plan, with or without prescription drug coverage. ☐ Original Me dicare with a separate Medicare prescription drug plan. ☐ Original Me dicare without a separate Medicare prescription drug plan. • oose this option, Medicare may enroll you in a drug plan, unless you have opted tomatic enrollment. prescription disenroll from Medicare prescription drug coverage and go without creditable drug coverage for 63 or more days in a row, you may have to pay a Part D late enalty if you join a Medicare drug plan later. ☐ Your members ship will end in our plan when your new plan's coverage begins on January 1.
-Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period You have the oppo ortunity to make one change to your health coverage during the Medicare
+Section 2.1 You can end your membership during the Annual Enrollment Period he "Annual Open membership in our plan during the Annual Enrollment Period (also known as Enrollment Period").
+During this time, review your health and drug coverage and rage for the upcoming year. ☐ The Annual E nrollment Period is from October 15 to December 7. ep your current coverage or make changes to your coverage for the ar.
+If you decide to change to a new plan, you can choose any of the following ☐ Another Me dicare health plan, with or without prescription drug coverage. ☐ Original Me dicare with a separate Medicare prescription drug plan. ☐ Original Me dicare without a separate Medicare prescription drug plan. • oose this option, Medicare may enroll you in a drug plan, unless you have opted comatic enrollment. prescription disenroll from Medicare prescription drug coverage and go without creditable drug coverage for 63 or more days in a row, you may have to pay a Part D late enalty if you join a Medicare drug plan later. ☐ Your members ship will end in our plan when your new plan's coverage begins on January 1.
+Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period

+You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period.